dellermann/i18n-asset-pipeline/README.md

 * `messages_es.properties`
 * `messages_fr.properties`

-Then, you should have the same set of files in `grails-app/assets/javascripts`:
+Then, you should have the same set of files in e. g. `grails-app/assets/i18n`:

 * `messages.i18n`
 * `messages_de.i18n`